o3de/o3de.org/content/docs/user-guide/interactivity/user-interface/editor/sprite-editor.md

 ---
+linkTitle: Sprite Editor
 description: ' Use the Sprite Editor to configure your images and textures in Open 3D Engine''s UI Editor . '
 title: Sprite Editor
+weight: 800
 ---

 The **Sprite Editor** configures the following sprite configurations: